After you have calibrated your Vicon cameras, you are ready to create and calibrate subjects and any props that you need.

 To create and calibrate subjects, complete the following procedures as required:

-In addition to the following information, see also the Vicon video 6 - Shogun Live - Subject Calibration, which demonstrates how to place markers on a performer and how to calibrate a subject using a T-pose and ROM.
-(Note that the latest version of Shogun uses an A-pose for subject calibration, and includes a cluster-picker to help with subject booting when using the high-density finger marker sets.)
+In addition to the above topics, see also the Vicon video 6 - Shogun Live - Subject Calibration, which demonstrates how to place markers on a performer and how to calibrate a subject using a T-pose and ROM.
+Note that the latest version of Shogun uses an A-pose for subject calibration, and includes a cluster-picker to help with subject booting when using the high-density finger marker sets.
+To see the A-pose, watch the Vicon video How do I get a good A-pose to boot from?.

 For an easy way to quickly load subjects and props from an existing scene, you can load an .mcp file directly into Shogun Live.
 To quickly load subjects and props from an .mcp: